 Keeping the intensity and frequency of light constant, the positive potential of C is increased gradually.
 Photoelectric current increases when there is a positive increase in the potential between the metal plate and collector up to a characteristic value.

-There is no change in photoelectric current when potential increased higher than the characteristic value for any increase in the accelerating voltage.
-This maximum value of the current is called as saturation current.
+There is no change in photoelectric current when potential is increased higher than the characteristic value for any increase in the accelerating voltage.
+This maximum value of the current is called saturation current.

 Effect of Frequency on Photoelectric Effect